 To add multiple PowerMetrics to a single PowerMetric chart:

-- In the configuration panel, click Data.
+- In the properties panel, click Data.

 - Click the button beside PowerMetrics (see below).